hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/README.md

-## Session IV: Isoform-level differential expression, automation, and other RNA-seq applications
+## Session IV: Isoform-level differential expression and other RNA-seq applications

 ### Description